w3c/wai-about-wai/_about/sponsoring.md

 WAI welcomes additional sponsors to support its technical and educational activities to increase accessibility of the Web.
 * **For sponsorship information, see [Web Accessibility Initiative Sponsor (WAI)](http://www.w3.org/Consortium/sponsor/webforall#wai)**
+* * If you might want to support a fellow, see [W3C Fellows Program](https://www.w3.org/Consortium/Recruitment/Fellows)
 * **Contact [Judy Brewer](https://www.w3.org/People/Brewer/), Director of WAI, at <jbrewer@w3.org>**

 ## Current Sponsors and Funding